bubblecloud/speech-nlp-api/README.md

 Speech NLP API
 ==============

-Simple API for converting speech utterances to statements, questions and commands using natural language processing tools.
+Simple Java API and JSON RPC / HTTP API for converting speech utterances to statements, questions and commands using natural language processing tools.

 Currently only en_US locale is supported.